Our REU application portal closes this FRIDAY FEB 3rd @ 11:59pm.

 Program

 The program is comprehensively studying the ecology of coastal ecosystems.
 These efforts examine the changes across gradients of human impact among the Everglades, wetlands, coastal mangrove forests, seagrass beds and shallow water coral reef systems.
-Within this context we ask mentors to build capacity across the following program elements:
+The summer program includes the following elements:

-- Research: Extend research expertise to undergraduates working on individual or group projects with the guidance from both a Lead Faculty Scientists and a Near-Peer Mentor.
+- Research: Provide research expertise for undergraduate working on individual or group projects with the guidance from both a faculty researcher and a near-peer mentor.

-- Education: Lead Faculty Scientists and Near-Peer Mentors establish regular meetings and lab schedules to share successes and learn from challenges, leverage programmatic resources, and build a positive learning experience for the undergraduate students.
+- Education: Students and mentors establish regular meetings and lab schedules to share successes and challenges, and leverage programmatic resources.

-- Community: Build a sense of community among undergraduate participants all dedicated to advancing scientific research.
+- Community: Build a sense of community among participants and mentors all dedicated to advancing scientific research.

 Important Dates